mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

 ![](AHK%20ChatGPT%20V2.excalidraw)

-There are three main technologies used in the solution.
+There are three crucial technologies at the heart of this solution.

- - [AutoHotKey](https://www.autohotkey.com/), which is an open source program that allows developing Windows automations.
+- [AutoHotKey](https://www.autohotkey.com/) is an open-source program useful for creating Windows automations.
- - [fmedia](https://stsaz.github.io/fmedia/), which is a tool to manipulate and record sound.
+- [fmedia](https://stsaz.github.io/fmedia/), a tool to record and manipulate sounds.
- - `whisper-autohotkey.exe`, a custom application I wrote in Go to communicate with the OpenAI API
+- The 'whisper-autohotkey.exe', a bespoke application I created in Go for communication with the OpenAI API.

 This is how they work together:

-Step one, we are launching an auto hotkey script and let it run in the background.The script watches for key presses to the F8 key.
+- **Step One**: Launch an AutoHotKey script and allow it to idly monitor for F8 key strokes.

-Step 2.
-When the F8 key is pressed we use F media to start recording sound.
+- **Step Two**: Command Fmedia to begin recording sound when the F8 key is pressed.

-Step 3.
-When the F8 key is pressed again, we tell Fmedia to stop recording.
+- **Step Three**: Instruct Fmedia to cease recording at the next F8 key press.

-Step four, we use the custom Go application Whisper AutoHotKey I have developed to upload the recording FMedia has created to the OpenAI Whisper API and have it transcribe it to text.
+- **Step Four**: Initiate the custom Go application, 'Whisper-AutoHotKey.exe'.
+Use it to dispatch the audio file recorded by Fmedia to OpenAI's Whisper API, thus getting it transcribed to text.

-Step four, we take the transcribed text and send it to the OpenAPI chat GPT API to have it compose an AutoHeadKey script for us.
+- **Step Five**: Convey this transcribed text into the OpenAI Chat GPT API, generating an AutoHotKey script in the process.

-Step five, we run the AutoHotKey executable and provide the generated script as input.This will result in the action we have required being executed.
+- **Step Six**: Run the AutoHotKey executable and input the fresh script, leading to the execution of the required action.

-In the following, I now provide some more details how the individual components and steps work.
+Further explanations detailing the functionality of each component and step are provided in the subsequent section.

 ## AutoHotKey Watch Script

-The watch script defines an action that happens whenever the user presses the F8 key.
+The watch script defines an action that is triggered whenever the user presses the F8 key.

 ```
 F8::